This is our team of teachers and staff at Educare Tikipunga. Scroll through to find out more about our teaching team.

 Kia ora my name is Robyn, I grew up in Kamo with my parents, grandparents and two sisters on a ¼ acre block.
 Most of this land was planted in fruit trees, an extensive vegetable garden and beautiful rockery gardens.
 From this I have developed a love of the natural world and am fascinated with bugs (although still scared of some).
 I hope I can share this passion with some of your children as I did my three girls.
 I look forward to getting to know more about you and your tamariki.

-Kia Ora, I'm Emily and I live semi rurally with my partner and our two young children.
-I have been teaching in Early Childhood for around five years and in that time I have gained my Bachelors Degree in Early Childhood Education through Te Rito Maioha.
+Kia Ora, I'm Emily and I live semi rurally with my partner and children.
+I have been teaching in Early Childhood for several years and have also gained my Bachelors Degree in Early Childhood Education through Te Rito Maioha.
 I have been surrounded by many positive influences that have supported me to develop a philosophy based around respect.
 I value Te Ao Maori approaches to learning, respecting the natural environment and all living beings within it.
 I descend from Ngati Whatua and have grown up on the Kaipara Coast and later moved to Whangarei.
 As a whãnau we enjoy spending time together outdoors, enjoying nature and being present in the now.
 I look forward to working alongside nga tamariki and whãnau throughout our shared learning journey.

 Teacher in Training - Year 1